CRA and EU Machinery Regulation 2023/1230: Overlap

 Does the CRA replace or override the Machinery Regulation?

-No. The two regulations apply concurrently.
-Recital 53 of the CRA states the dual obligation in plain terms: a manufacturer of products in scope of Regulation (EU) 2023/1230 that are also products with digital elements must comply with the cybersecurity essential requirements of the CRA and the essential health and safety requirements of the Machinery Regulation.
-The Machinery Regulation continues to govern safety; the CRA adds the cybersecurity layer and pins the overlap to Annex III sections 1.1.9 and 1.2.1.
+No. The Machinery Regulation still governs machinery safety, and the CRA adds cybersecurity duties where the machine is also a product with digital elements.
+A manufacturer in scope of both must comply with the cybersecurity essential requirements of the CRA and the essential health and safety requirements of the Machinery Regulation.
+The CRA pins the overlap to protection against corruption and safety and reliability of control systems (Recital 53).

 Can a single CE marking cover both regimes?

-One CE marking on the product, but two underlying conformity assessments.
-The CE mark is the manufacturer's declaration that the product meets every applicable Union harmonisation regulation.
-For a machine with digital elements that means the Machinery Regulation conformity assessment under its own Annex IV (or whichever route applies) and the CRA conformity assessment under Article 32 with the modules in Annex VIII.
-Both EU declarations of conformity must exist; the CE mark is single but the paperwork behind it is two.
+One CE marking can sit on the product, but the underlying conformity work remains separate.
+The CE mark indicates that the product meets the applicable Union harmonisation legislation.
+For a machine with digital elements, that means the Machinery Regulation conformity assessment plus the CRA conformity assessment.
+The mark is single, but each applicable regime still needs its own conformity evidence and declaration (Article 32).

 When do the two regulations apply from?

 The Machinery Regulation (Regulation (EU) 2023/1230) applies in full from 20 January 2027, replacing the Machinery Directive 2006/42/EC for products placed on the market from that date.
-The CRA (Regulation (EU) 2024/2847) applies in full from 11 December 2027, with Article 14 manufacturer reporting obligations starting earlier on 11 September 2026.
-A machine placed on the EU market between 20 January and 11 December 2027 is already under the new Machinery Regulation; from 11 December 2027 it is also under the CRA.
+The CRA (Regulation (EU) 2024/2847) applies in full from 11 December 2027 for products placed on the market from that date (Article 71(2)).
+Products with digital elements placed on the market before 11 December 2027 are subject to the CRA requirements only if substantially modified from that date, although Article 14 reporting obligations still apply to all in-scope products from 11 September 2026 (Article 69(2); Article 69(3)).

 Does my Machinery Regulation notified body also cover the CRA?

-Only if the body holds a CRA designation in addition to its Machinery designation.
-Notified bodies are designated regulation by regulation.
-A body listed for Module B/C2/H under the Machinery Regulation does not automatically appear on the CRA notified-body list under Article 43.
-Check the EU NANDO database for both regulations against the body's number; if both designations are present, one body can run both assessments, which is operationally simpler than splitting them.
+Only if the body holds both designations.
+Notified bodies are designated regulation by regulation, so a body listed for a Machinery Regulation module does not automatically become a CRA notified body.
+Check the official European Commission NANDO listing for both regulations against the body's number; if both designations are present, one body can run both assessments (Article 43).

 What if my machine has no network interface?
 Does the CRA still apply?